Frequently Asked Questions (FAQs) for Conducting Interviews

 - What is a public interview room?

-- Where is the public interview room located on USPTO campus?
+- Where is the public interview room located?

 - How do I reserve a public interview room?